hiveot/hub/docs/design-overview.md

 ### CoAP (planned)

 CoAP protocol support is planned for the future.
 This can be implemented as an embedded transport protocol or as a separate Agent plugin for CoAP devices which can be located separate from the Hub.
 The agent uses the http or mqtt transport protocol to connect to the Hub.
 This is to be decided.

-## Hub Clients

-For each transport protocol server clients are provided that implement the IHubClient interface.
-These client support Form operations for their respecting protocol implementation and can be used with the consumed-thing and exposed-thing instances for agents, services and consumers, or used directly.

-The Hub client implementations are for convenience.
-3rd party WoT compliant clients can be used with the Hub instead.

 # Security